MarcellVokk/bfme-online-kit/README.md

 - Sharing your Access Token with someone, or using an Access Token that is not for your application, will result in your Access Token being revoked.

 ## Examples
-You can find both a WPF and a WinForms example in this repository.
+You can find a simple example made using WPF in this repository.
-Note: Neither example has a valid access token, so you won't be able to connect to the servers.
+Note: The example does not have a valid access token, so you won't be able to connect to the servers.
 This is normal.

 ###### Developed by: Gazdag Marcell (*@marcellvokk*)<br> Founder & Owner: Beterwell (*@Beterwell*)<br>Testing: Beterwell (*@Beterwell*), Yoshi (*@y0shi8762*), Necromancer (*@necromancer393*), CROAT (*@CROAT#9413*), x6tenceGB2 (*@x6tencegb2*), martinms600 (*@martinms600*), Tristan (*@tristan_sc*), Dunedain (*@dunedain412*), RANJEL (*@ranjel*), Fishy (*@fishy_bfme*), and others...